leviat-tech/jsdraft/documentation/files.md

 ```
 my_drawing.draft
 ├── index.json
-└── sketch-features/
 ├── foo.yaml
 ├── bar.js
 └── baz.yaml
 ```

-All features in the `sketch-features` directory are automatically registered as user features, and can be used by any of the other features within the `.draft` container.
+All yaml and js features in the are automatically registered as user features, and can be used by any of the other features within the `.draft` container.

 The `index.json` file stores metadata about the project.